Mildred Seydell: Career

 In her columns, she detailed the suffering of the unemployed in the 1930s, and offered advice.

 Seydell became intertwined with the National Woman's Party and the struggle for equal rights following the passage of the 19th Amendment.
 In 1931 and 1932, she was Chairperson of Atlanta and Georgia, respectively.
 In 1935 she became associate editor of Equal Rights, its national publication.

 Other women's organizations in which she was active included: the League of Women Voters, the League of American Pen Women (on March 13, 1931, after meeting with its national president, she was one of 15 Charter members of the Atlanta Branch), the National Federation of Press Women, the Pan American League, the Atlanta Women's Chamber of Commerce; and the Atlanta Woman's Club.
 From 1941-43, Seydell served as President of the Atlanta Federation of Women's Clubs.
 Seydell was active in the Federation of American Women's Club Overseas (in Belgium) and the American Woman's Club of Brussels.

 Seydell was an enthusiastic supporter of the Tallulah Falls School, "the only school in the United States which is owned and operated by a state federation of women's clubs."
 It was founded in 1909 by the Georgia Federation of Women's Clubs.
 As Seydell wrote in the Atlanta Georgian, "The school is called the 'Light in the Mountains' because ignorance is darkness and knowledge is light."

-President Franklin D. Roosevelt is claimed to have said "am much interested in your articles".

-She was an accomplished traveler, having gone to at least 52 "far lands during her career ."
+She was an accomplished traveler, having gone to at least 52 "far lands during her career."

 In 1973, she was honored with the Order of Leopold by the Belgian government for her cultural exchange contributions between Belgium and the United States.
-It is one of the orders of knighthood; the highest order of Belgium]and named in honor of King Leopold I.

 She wrote and planned to publish her autobiography The Record on the Wall.
-Apparently, it was not published.
+It was not published.
 The manuscript is at the Emory Library.

 Post mortem

-Her considerable papers and memorabilia (67.5 ft linear) at Emory University are collected.
+Her papers and memorabilia (67.5 ft linear) at Emory University are collected.

 A collection of early and rare Belgian poetry and masterpiece books was created by her at the Emory University Library in 1971 in honor of her late husband Paul.
 It was a gift of the charitable foundation, organized in 1982, which bears their names.

 In a Georgia State Capitol ceremony on Martin Luther King Day in 2012, Georgia Governor Nathan Deal quoted Chins Up! by Mildred Seydell: "Great men don't hate.
 They are too busy with their accomplishments.
 Hate flourishes in the breasts of those who have time to feel their wrongs.
 Hate is the weapon of the defeated, love that of the victor.
 No man ever won by hating, but many have conquered by loving."